-Potter Park Zoo is a rare gem of wildlife in the heart of Lansing.
-Famlies love to visit during all four seasons and we’ve got 21 reasons why.
+Potter Park Zoo is a rare gem of wildlife in the heart of Lansing and it’s a blast to visit year-round – winter, spring, summer, and fall!

 21 Reasons to Visit Potter Park Zoo